Ansel Adams: Camera equipment

-Most of Adams' best known images were taken with 8x10 and 4x5 view cameras.
+Most of Adams's best known images were taken with 8x10 and 4x5 view cameras.
 He also used a variety of other negative formats, from 35mm and medium format roll film through less common formats such as Polaroid type 55 and 7x17 panoramic cameras.

-The 1958 documentary "Ansel Adams, Photographer" narrated by Beaumont Newhall gives an overview of Adams's toolkit at the time, with some examples of his camera outfits including:
+The 1958 documentary Ansel Adams, Photographer, narrated by Beaumont Newhall, gives an overview of Adams's toolkit at the time, with some examples of his camera outfits including: